Aniket182001/Netflix-Insights/README.md

 Key Tasks:

-Create interactive Tableau dashboards.<br>
+‣ Create interactive Tableau dashboards.<br>
-Number of movies and TV shows over the years.<br>
+‣ Number of movies and TV shows over the years.<br>
-Geographic distribution of content.<br>
+‣ Geographic distribution of content.<br>
-Popular genres and their distribution.<br>
+‣ Popular genres and their distribution.<br>
-Ratings distribution and its correlation with other features.<br>
+‣ Ratings distribution and its correlation with other features.<br> <br>

 Module 7: Statistical Analysis